• Home

 What is a contested divorce in Missouri?

 The process to obtaining a legal separation in Missouri usually involves two types of divorces: a “contested” and “uncontested” divorce.
-A contested divorce requires a more involved approach between you, your lawyer, your spouse or spouse’s counsel, and the court if both parties cannot reach an agreement on certain aspects of your divorce.
+A contested divorce in St. Louis, Missouri requires a more involved approach between you, your lawyer, your spouse or spouse’s counsel, and the court if both parties cannot reach an agreement on certain aspects of your divorce.
 This is where having an experienced divorce law attorney on your side can be beneficial, as a contested divorce might contain several rounds of negotiated settlement talks and court visits before your divorce can be granted by the Court.

 If you have children or property, your attorney may advise you to have temporary orders issued by the court to account for matters like primary physical child custody or exclusive use of the marital home.
 In Missouri, these are called Pendente Lite Orders, or PDL Orders.
 Temporary orders are usually left in effect until the final dissolution has been decreed.
 However, temporary orders can be changed – though this can be a difficult process once the orders have become the “norm” within the divorce process.